Marilyn Barua-Yap: Undersecretary of the Department of Agrarian Reform

 Prior to her appointment as chairperson of the Civil Service Commission, Barua-Yap served as Undersecretary at the Department of Agrarian Reform, overseeing both the Special Concerns Office and the External Affairs and Communications Operations Office.

 Chairperson of the Civil Service Commission

 On October 16, 2024, President Bongbong Marcos appointed Barua-Yap as the ad interim chairperson of the Civil Service Commission (CSC).
-Her term as CSC chairperson is set to expire on February 2, 2029.
+Her term as CSC chairperson expires on February 2, 2029.

 On November 20, 2024, the Commission on Appointments confirmed Barua-Yap’s appointment as Civil Service chairperson.
 During the confirmation hearing, Senator Cynthia Villar delivered a sponsorship speech, stating, "Her background in law, public administration, and legislative reform makes her exceptionally qualified for the esteemed position of chairperson of the Civil Service Commission."

 Academic career

 Alongside her public service roles, Barua-Yap has been a lecturer at the University of the Philippines Diliman.